-Our parents are fully aware that we are an Operation Encompass school, and we ensure that when a new child joins our school the parents/carers are informed about Operation Encompass.
+Our parents and carers will be made fully aware that we are an Operation Encompass school, and we ensure that when a new child joins our school the parents/carers are informed about Operation Encompass.

 The Operation Encompass information is stored in-line with all other confidential safeguarding and child protection information.